zetaframe/zetaframe/README.md

 ### math

-A vulkan and opengl compatible linear algebra library. `wip`
+A vulkan compatible linear algebra library. `wip`

 ### render

-An expandable render api with vulkan (and possible other) backends. `wip`.
+An high-fidelity vulkan render api. `wip`.

 Will later include a system that can be added directly into `core`.